Point Lobos State Preserve

 Planning and Preparing to visit Point Lobos

 Your walk at Point Lobos will be very easy and you won't need much preparation.
-Just check the weather, bring water, wear comfortable clothes, wear trail shoes, and bring some food for a picnic.
+Just check the weather, bring water, wear comfortable clothes, wear trail shoes, and bring some trail snacks and food for a picnic.
 You can print out the trail map beforehand here or buy one at the entrance.

 There is also camping available at this park, call (800) 444-7275 during business hours to see if spots are available.

 Finally, don't forget to check the weather and plan your clothing accordingly!

 62 California 1